andr-ew/nest_/doc/grid.md

 ### fingers

-restricts the number of simultaneous finger presses to which a control will respond to the range `fingers = { min, max }`
+restricts the number of simultaneous finger presses to which an affordance will respond to the range `fingers = { min, max }`

 # methods